themantalope/chart_analyzer/README.md

 More functionality to come.
 Still a work in progress, so download, modify and contribute!
 If you have questions with how to use git, just let me know.

+Suggestions about what to include next welcome.
+I was planning on doing the blood gas stuff with Winter's.
+But also could add analysis of free water deficits, drip rates for sodium rebalance etc.

+While these calculators exist elsewhere, the point of this is to simplify the workflow to copy/paste (en block) and then click a button, instead of navigating all over the place and punching values in.
+Suggestions on this welcome as well.

 ## Example usage
 Copy and paste values into the spreadsheet.
 If your values are in a different column, just rename the columns at the top of the spreadsheet.
 However the names still need to be